matthew-valenti/jompx-org/docs/setup.md

       DefaultOrganizationAccessRoleName: OrganizationAccountAccessRole
 ```

-As you change your yaml and want to deploy additional organization choices
+As you change your yaml and want to deploy with additional organization choices
 ```
 npx org-formation update organization.yml --profile jompx-management npx org-formation create-change-set organization.yml --profile jompx-management